 We are party to several building lease agreements, and land lease and easement agreements, with Hynix pursuant to which we lease certain of our facilities located in Cheongju, Korea to Hynix, and Hynix leases certain of its facilities to us.
 The lease terms are for twenty years from the date of the Original Acquisition with automatic extensions for ten year terms.
 However, the leases may be terminated by either party prior to the expiration of the terms upon the occurrence of a material breach by the other party or the cessation of business on the premises by the lessee, or by the lessee for any reason upon ninety days prior notice.
 Because we share certain facilities with Hynix, several services that are essential to our business are provided to us by or through Hynix under our general service supply agreement with Hynix.
 These services include electricity, bulk gasses and de-ionized water, campus facilities and housing, wastewater and sewage management, environmental safety and certain utilities and infrastructure support services.
 The services generally continue until the lease applicable to the property with respect to which the services are being provided terminates.
 However, certain of the services may be terminated by us prior to the applicable lease expiration.
-Hynix may also terminate this general service supply agreement with Hynix, Hynix has granted us a right to use certain of its equipment for research and development purposes.
-The term of this agreement expires five years after the date of the Original Acquisition and may be extended for one additional year unless earlier terminated by either party upon the occurrence of a material breach by the other party upon the occurrence of a material breach by the other party upon the cessation of business on the premises by us.
+Hynix may also terminate this general service supply agreement upon a material breach by us or the cessation of business on the premises by us.
+Additionally, under a research and development equipment utilization agreement with Hynix, Hynix has granted us a right to use certain of its equipment for research and development purposes.
+The term of this agreement expires five years after the date of the Original Acquisition and may be extended for one additional year unless earlier terminated by either party upon the occurrence of a material breach by the other party.
+This agreement may also be terminated by Hynix if we cease to conduct certain permitted activities and, with respect to certain equipment, by us for any reason.